 Not much, if I’m honest.
 The first 15 minutes or so are quite slow going, and some of the voices blend together a bit, but that’s the nature of a single-reader Audiobook.
 It’s not very substantial or really adds much to Time Lord Victorious, mind you… Definitely on the fringes of the story strand.

 Obviously this is a part of the Time Lord Victorious series, so it connects quite heavily to those!
-Apparently this specifically takes place a few chapters into the soon-to-be-released book “All Flesh is Grass”.
+Apparently this specifically takes place a few chapters into the book “All Flesh is Grass”.
 Peschell’s Oracle business on Islos eventually becomes the famous Islos Archive that appears in the Daleks! web animated series, which was also part of the TLV story.

 The Eleventh Doctor says he is soon going to face his end on Trenzalore, which is why he’s trying to tie up all lose ends, so that puts this story close to his final TV story “The Time of The Doctor”.